Pathoschild/smapi-mod-dump/source/NPC Adventures/README.md

 - **HUD may be drawn at an incorrect position on some devices.** - If you have this problem, you can disable the HUD in configuration file.
 (Set `ShowHUD` to `false`)
 - **The game may crash on Android 5.1 and older** - Can't fix it, because it's caused by SMAPI.
 Android SMAPI has an experimental harmony patching, you can report these crashes to @MartyrPher (developer of SMAPI for Android).
 Remember Android 5.1 and older is not officialy supported by this mod.
+- **Companion bags are not compatible with emergency saves** If you recruited any companion and saved your items to bag and then loaded your game from the emergecny save (continue from last position), your items in companion's bag are lost. **If you use this mod on Android, every load game from the start of day!**

 ### Compatibility with other mods